robertmccallnz/auto-annotated-portfolio/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: >-
-      I’m a developer, digital artist, AI consultant and a bunch of other impressive titles and buzz words.
+      I’m robert mccall, a developer, digital artist, AI consultant and a bunch of other impressive titles and buzz words.
     subtitle: >-
       This is my info — I’m sharing it all to impress you with all the hard work I’ve done in the past few months.
 Once you’re impressed, you can contact